bazel-ios/rules_ios/docs/index_while_building.md

 # Index While Building in Bazel

 This document summarizes the status of index while building in Bazel and the plan to improve it.
-"Index while building" encompases the writing of index data from swift and clang and then consumption of that inside of that data in Xcode.
+"Index while building" encompasses the writing of index data from swift and clang and the usage of that data in Xcode.
-For a high level design of the feature in LLVM, check the whitepaper [Adding Index-While-Building support to Clang](https://docs.google.com/document/d/1cH2sTpgSnJZCkZtJl1aY-rzy4uGPcrI-6RrUpdATO2Q/edit)
+For a high level design of the feature in LLVM, check the paper [Adding Index-While-Building support to Clang](https://docs.google.com/document/d/1cH2sTpgSnJZCkZtJl1aY-rzy4uGPcrI-6RrUpdATO2Q/edit)

 ## High level summary and status